groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-loading/load-password-protected-docs-groupdocs-java/_index.md

 type: docs
 ---

-# Batch Process Documents: Load Password-Protected Files with GroupDocs.Merger for Java
+# Batch Process Documents – Load Password‑Protected Files with GroupDocs.Merger for Java

 Handling password‑protected documents is a common challenge for developers who need to **batch process documents** in Java applications.
-In this guide you’ll learn how to use GroupDocs.Merger for Java to load, manipulate, and eventually batch process documents that are secured with passwords.
-By the end of the tutorial you’ll be able to integrate this capability into any document‑centric workflow.
+In this tutorial you’ll learn how to **load password protected document** files so you can batch process them efficiently.
+By the end of the guide you’ll be able to integrate this capability into any document‑centric workflow.

 ## Quick Answers
 - **What is the primary purpose of this guide?** Loading password‑protected files so you can batch process documents with GroupDocs.Merger.